 Participants may contribute a portion of their annual compensation as pre-tax contributions, as defined in the Plan, up to the maximum amount allowed by the Internal Revenue Code.
 In addition, the Plan also allows for Roth after-tax contributions.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans, as well as Individual Retirement Accounts.
-Effective January 1, 2013, the Plan Sponsor implemented a safe harbor matching contribution of 100% of the first 3% and 50% of the second 2% of base compensation that a participant contributes to the Plan.
+The Plan Sponsor contributes a safe harbor matching contribution of 100% of the first 3% and 50% of the second 2% of base compensation that a participant contributes to the Plan.